TeeVeeEss/pmi-j/README.md

 !!
 Work in progress, absolute not ready for production or a working app !!
-# PMIJ
+# PMI-J
 Forked IOTA Peer Manager.

-PMIJ is a nodejs program for monitoring and managing IOTA peers connected with your IOTA Reference Implementation (IRI, Java version)
+PMI-J is a nodejs program for monitoring and managing IOTA peers connected with your IOTA Reference Implementation (IRI, Java version)
 The original IPM is available at https://github.com/akashgoswami/ipm To learn more about IOTA, please visit [iota.org](https://iota.org)